kmohrf/node-fontdump/README.md

 # fontdump

 fontdump is a node module and command line program that processes stylesheets for @font-face rules, downloads the fonts and saves them locally.
-Stylesheets are requested with multiple User-Agent strings in order to collect and download all available font formats including `eot`, `ttf`, `svg`, `woff` and `woff2`.
 The resulting fontdump stylesheet uses the good ol' ['bulletproof'](https://calendar.perfplanet.com/2016/no-font-face-bulletproof-syntax/) @font-face declaration syntax and includes `unicode-range` and `font-display` properties if provided by the source.

+Since version 3.0 only `woff` and `woff2` files are downloaded by default.
+If you want to download legacy web font formats like `eot`, `ttf`, or `svg` pass the `--include-legacy-formats` option.

 fontdump is primarily written for and used with [Google Fonts](https://fonts.google.com/).